Kajabi Review [2021 Update]: A Professional Option That’s Both Simple and Elegant

 There are transaction fees for the free and lower cost Teachable plans (so add those in to the “things you have to pay for separately” list).
 Remember that Kajabi doesn’t take any kind of transaction fees from your course sale.

-And Teachable offers an always-free plan, as well as providing an iOS app for students on the go.
+Both Teachable and Kajabi are mobile-friendly, offering an iOS app for students on the go.

 Teachable is great for first-time course creators.
 This platform might be the right choice for you if you don’t have the time or desire to mess with a fussy site, and just want a simple plug-and-play LMS system.